 Hiring an expungement attorney is the best way that you can maximize your chances of having a positive outcome in your journey, and the team at the Law Office of Layne C. Savage will be happy to help.
-The expungement or sealing process is complicated, and your results will vary depending on a number of factors such as the nature of your record, the age of your charges, any additional criminal history, and much more.
-Call us now in order to schedule an initial consultation.
-During your consultation, you will have the opportunity to learn about how our team can help you get the outcome that you are hoping for, and you can ask specific questions about your situation and what we can do to increase your chances of success.
-In addition, we will be happy to discuss past clients who we have worked with in similar situations like yours..
+The expungement or sealing process is complicated, and your results will vary depending on several factors such as the nature of your record, the age of your charges, any additional criminal history, and much more.

 When you are convicted of a crime, it goes into your criminal record and will be available for an employer, landlord, or another group to access through a BCI check.
 Depending on what they find, the information on your criminal record can keep you from getting a job that you are otherwise an excellent candidate for, be the reason that you are denied for a rental application, and more.